jdyeakel/Lego/Lego_Nimbios_status.md

 The interconnections between dependencies that are built into the system thus have a large effect on the potential dynamics.
 To distinguish between living and nonliving players (for lack of a better word) in the system, a living player *needs* itself to exist; a nonliving player *ignores* itself.
 * To ensure that energy flows from the bottom up, an basal object - the sun - exists in all systems, ignoring all players in the system, but existing as a consumptive energy source.
-* There are a few of these interactions that seem strange... for example, asymmetric predation (where there is a predator-prey pair) consists of an ```e``` interaction from the predator to the prey, and an ```i``` interaction from the prey to the predator.
+* There are a few of these interactions that seem strange... for example, asymmetric predation (where there is a predator-prey pair) consists of an ```a``` interaction from the predator to the prey, and an ```i``` interaction from the prey to the predator.
 The idea that the prey *ignores* the predator stems from the assumption that the species within the communities that we are examining exist in some steady state... that is, if the suite of dependencies allow for the species to exist in the community, then we assume that its population exists in some kind of stable state, where the dependencies function only to determine its presence/absence.
 So the idea that the prey *ignores* the predator essentially means that although the prey population might be depressed from consumption by the predator population, it still exists in the system, so with respect to existence/nonexistence, the prey is ignoring the predator.